vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-136: ardhajaratī is a half-old woman; the ardhajaratīyanyāya is used to indicate that the opponent wants to have it both ways and that consequently his argument, like a half-old and half-young woman, is useless either way.
+[136]: ardhajarati is a half-old woman; the ardhajaraliyanyāya is used to indicate that the opponent wants to have it both ways and that consequently his argument, like a half-old and half-young woman, is useless either way.
 </details>

 <details><summary>मूलम्</summary>